Jennifer Lawrence: Early life

-Jennifer Shrader Lawrence was born on August 15, 1990, in Indian Hills, Kentucky, to Gary, a construction company owner, and Karen (née Koch), a summer camp manager.
-She has two older brothers, Ben and Blaine.
-Lawrence's parents were not anticipating a child when she was conceived, and Karen once said "We thought we were finished having kids.
+Jennifer Shrader Lawrence was born on August 15, 1990, in Louisville, Kentucky.
+Her father Gary is a construction company owner, and her mother Karen (née Koch), is a summer camp manager.
+She has two older brothers named Ben and Blaine.
+Lawrence's parents were not anticipating a child when she was conceived, and her mother once said, "We thought we were finished having kids.
 We got rid of the baby bed and everything."
-The family owned a horse farm when she was a child, and Lawrence owned a horse named Muffin.
+The family owned a horse farm when Lawrence was a child, and Lawrence owned a horse named Muffin.
 Her mother raised her to be "tough" like her brothers, as she did not want Lawrence to be "a diva."
 Karen also refused to let her play with other girls in preschool, as she deemed her "too rough" with them and worried she would hurt them.
-Even Lawrence admitted she was a "hyper" child.
-Lawrence was educated at the Kammerer Middle School in Louisville.
-She was raised as a Christian.
+Lawrence said she was a "hyper" child.
+Lawrence attended Kammerer Middle School in Louisville and was raised as a Christian.

 Lawrence did not enjoy her childhood due to hyperactivity and social anxiety, and considered herself a misfit among her peers.
 "I didn't have any friends.
 I remember being kind of lonely," she recalled.
 Lawrence has said that her anxieties vanished when performing on stage and that acting gave her a sense of accomplishment.
-Her school activities included cheerleading, softball, field hockey and basketball, which she played on a boys' team coached by her father.
-Lawrence did not enjoy these activities, and recalled in 2015 "There's something about team sports, classes, I didn't take well to it.
+Her school activities included cheerleading, softball, field hockey, and basketball; she played on a boys' basketball team coached by her father.
+Lawrence did not enjoy these activities, and recalled in 2015, "There's something about team sports, classes, I didn't take well to it.
 I didn't like it. … I hated team sports."